 Stevenson argues that Anderson’s importance lies in his authorship of the first two editions of the Constitutions, the provision of a Masonic history that emphasised the Craft’s antiquity, and, among other things, his record of Grand Lodge’s development.
-Stevenson’s views are shared by others who emphasise Anderson’s relationship with Desaguliers, both of whom were members of the Horn Tavern and the French Lodge: Solomon’s Temple.
-The counter-argument holds that that the most significant components of the 1723 Constitutions were the product of Desaguliers and Payne – the Charges and Regulations – and that Anderson was engaged as a hired pen acting under Desaguliers’ direction and that of the publishers, Senex and Hooke.
+Stevenson’s views are shared by others who emphasise Anderson’s relationship with Desaguliers, both of whom were members of the Horn Tavern and Solomon’s Temple, ‘the French Lodge’.

-In fact, Anderson is identified as ‘the author of this book’ almost as an afterthought on page 74 of the 1723 Constitutions, in a line in the middle of the second page of the Approbations.
-This stands in contrast to the prominence given to Senex and Hooke, the co-publishers, whose names appear on the Frontispiece; to Desaguliers, whose signs the Dedication; and to Payne, who is described as the compiler of the General Regulations.
+Anderson is identified as ‘the author of this book’ almost as an afterthought on page 74 of the 1723 Constitutions in a line in the middle of the second page of the Approbations.
+This stands in contrast to Senex and Hooke, the co-publishers, whose names appear prominently on the Frontispiece; to Desaguliers, who personally signs the Dedication; and to Payne, described as ‘the compiler’ of the General Regulations.

 Had Anderson undertaken a more substantive role it would have been conventional for him to have received appropriate recognition with his name on the first page and an acknowledgement in the Introduction.